mindbeam/unbase/docs/design/core-concepts.md

 ----

-Ok, so this is all super straight forward Persistent Datastructures stuff, but here's where things start to get interesting.
+Ok, so this is all super straight forward Persistent Data-structures stuff, but here's where things start to get interesting.
 You might have thought Alice was writing out the whole record for F. Surprise!
 She's not.
 Instead of writing out the whole record, she records **F<sub>1</sub>** as an operation which is applied to, and is causally descendant of **F**.
 In Unbase, these are called "Memos", and everything is made of them.

 IMAGE HERE